Diegomangasco/Argo-Ai_driven_framewoRk_for_countinG_peOple/README.md

 - `datetime`: For time-related functions.
 - `sys`: Provides access to some variables used or maintained by the interpreter.
 - `argparse`: Allows command-line argument parsing.
-- `pyshark`: A Python wrapper for the Wireshark packet analyzer.
+- `scapy`: A Python wrapper for the Wireshark packet analyzer.
 - `logging`: Used for logging information and errors.
 - `json`: For reading a device-model database in JSON format.
 - `pandas`: Provides data structures for efficient data manipulation.